 The independent Russian newspaper Novaya Gazeta published an article on Friday, January 11, reporting that a new wave of attacks on the LGBT community in Chechnya has begun, and confirming that the situation is one of prolonged crisis and lawlessness.

-Since April, when news of the human rights violations in Chechnya broke, ILGA-Europe has been working closely with our member organisations such as the Russian LGBT Network to try and establish facts about what has been happening, and to offer assistance on the ground.
+Since April 2017, when news of the human rights violations in Chechnya broke, ILGA-Europe have been working closely with our member organisations such as the Russian LGBT Network to try and establish facts about what has been happening, and to offer assistance on the ground.

 Latest observations from the Russian LGBT Network.